 Secret #1: Get Rid of Awkward and Insecure Feelings

-A lot of people feel awkward or insecure with the idea of living with a roommate of the opposite gender.
-These feelings can also cause you to feel anxious and very uncomfortable.
+A lot of people feel awkward or insecure with the idea of living with a roommate of the opposite gender, it causes you to feel anxious and very uncomfortable.

 You think to yourself, are my friends going to think that some kind of love affair is going on?